-The acceptable range for total nitrogen in domestic wastewater is 20 to 50 mg/L, with sampling to occur semi-annually.
-Total nitrogen was within range for the September/October and March sampling period.
+The generally accepted range for total nitrogen in domestic wastewater is 20 to 50 mg/L. Total nitrogen was within this range for both the September/October and March sampling dates.

 Historically, from 1997 to 2002, a significant proportion of ammonia and nitrogen was nitrified through the Town's aerated lagoon system.
 From 2003 to 2015, the Town accepted wastewater influent from Vincor, resulting in modest levels of nitrification.
-In January 2012, Vincor implemented a pre-treatment system resulting in a 90%+ reduction in BOD.
-This resulted in reduced loadings and allowed for increased nitrification, which is indicated by the nitrogen removal data in September 2012 and September 2013.
-As of July 01, 2015, Vincor has been connected to the Osoyoos Indian Band Wastewater Treatment Plant.
+In January 2012, Vincor implemented a pre-treatment system, resulting in a 90%+ reduction in BOD.
+This resulted in reduced loadings which in turn resulted in increased nitrification, indicated by the total nitrogen concentrations of less than 15 mg/L in 2013 and 2016.
+As of July 1, 2015, Vincor has been disconnected from the Town's wastewater treatment system.